superchaindev/MetaDoyos/README.md

 ## Getting Started

-You must run on the Command Prompt or Terminal(Ubuntu or MacOS), not vs-code terminal this project doesn't work well when running on the Vs-code terminal
+You must run on the Command Prompt or Terminal(Ubuntu or MacOS), not vs-code terminal.

+this project doesn't work well when running on the Vs-code terminal

 First, run the development server: